-The Gallatin Student Resource Fund is designed to provide additional resources to undergraduate students for projects intended to foster a greater sense of community at the Gallatin School.
+The Gallatin Student Resource Fund is designed to provide additional resources (up to $4000) to undergraduate students for projects intended to foster a greater sense of community at the Gallatin School.

 Examples of eligible projects:

 Student research projects—ideally those intended to have a broader community impact—that allow a group of students to work together on a project

 Student activities intended to extend learning outside the classroom, such as a community event planned by students enrolled in the same class

 A student-planned research conference on a topic of interest